 Buying Guide: Best Car Stereo

-Unlike a subwoofer or an external amplifier, installing a car stereo is a fairly invasive procedure.
-It involves removing the current stereo system from the radio chassis, along with making sure the system is properly wired and powered.
+Unlike a subwoofer or an external amplifier, installing a car stereo is a fairly complicated procedure.
+It involves removing the current sound system from the radio chassis, along with making sure the system is properly wired and powered.

 Unless you’re familiar with the factory installation process, it’s probably best to let a professional swap out the stereos.
 Average installation prices vary from $50 to $200 or more depending on the complexity of the stereo, so you’ll want to factor that cost into your upgrade budget.

-DIN is a phrase you’ll see thrown around a lot when talking about car stereos.
-It refers to a standard unit of measurement within the auto industry, specifically the size of radio chassis.
+DIN is a phrase you’ll often see when reading about car stereos.
+It refers to a standard unit of measurement within the automotive industry, specifically the size of radio chassis.

-Double DIN players offer more real estate for features at 7.0 by 4.0 inches, and many touch screen options offered by manufacturers today are this measurement.
+A double DIN car stereo offers more real estate for features at 7.0 by 4.0 inches, and many touch screen options offered by manufacturers today are this measurement.
 That said, there are a few touch screen single DIN options as well.

 The best car audio system should complement factory features, not inhibit them.
 Features like steering wheel controls are fairly commonplace, so if you want to keep easy audio adjustments, make sure whatever stereo you buy is equipped for that functionality.